QuickImageComment/QuickImageComment/README.md

 ![Screenshot of Quick Image Comment](UserManual/images/English-prg/FormQuickImageComment-00.png)

 QuickImageComment displays EXIF, IPTC, and XMP properties of digital images (e.g., JPEG and TIFF as well as some RAW formats) and allows to edit them.
-These attributes are read from the EXIF, IPTC, and XMP properties of the image and are stored there.
 Especially editing of user comment and artist (author) is supported by using the last entered or predefined values.
 Metadata (XMP) in video files are displayed.

 ### Overview of features:
 * Display of all EXIF, IPTC and XMP properties of images, as well as some other file properties such as modification date.